National Evaluation System for health Technology Coordinating Center (NESTcc) Selects Inaugural Governing Committee | Business Wire

 groundbreaking opportunity to effectively and efficiently capture

-medical device clinical experience in the real world.
-I’m delighted
+medical device clinical experience in the real world, and I’m delighted

 and honored to be a part of the process.”